 About the Program

-If you are interested in a Fall 2021 (September-December) internship please indicate this in your application materials.
+If you are interested in Fall 2022 (Sep 28-Dec 11) internship please indicate this in your application materials.

 The Clay Studio’s internship program is geared towards ceramic artists, college students, as well as recent ceramics graduates who are interested in teaching or furthering their ceramic education.
 The internship program provides experience in the nonprofit sector as part of a supportive educational community.